 Tom Hanks bought a villa in Antiparos 15 years ago and it somehow remains one of Greece’s best kept secrets.
 Less than 2,000 residents live on the Greek island year-round, spanned across a stretch of land approximately 17 square miles long.

-With whitewashed buildings, cobblestone streets and blue doors framed by bougainvillea trees, Antiparos is a haven untouched by the influx of tourists to the Cycladic Islands and one of the few places where you can still have an authentic Greek experience.
+With whitewashed buildings, cobblestone streets and blue doors framed by bougainvillea trees, Antiparos is a haven untouched by the influx of tourists to the Cycladic Islands and one of the few places in the Mediterranean where you can still have an authentic Greek experience.

 There’s a word in Greek called “philoxenia,” which loosely translated means love of strangers.
 The term is meant to encompass the concept of Greek hospitality, which is unlike any other in the world.
 It is this spirit of acceptance that has allowed Greece to embrace immigrants and visitors alike, and that gives guests of Antiparos the chance to truly let their hair down.